spdx/spdx-spec/docs/histroy.md

 as 2013/2014 [2, 3] with many talks and papers written for and against them and discussions.
-With the launch of the NTIA Software Component Transparency Initiative there was a major increase in the energy and coordination of those proposing Software Bill of Materials (SBOM) as a key element of communication across the different participants in software supply chains.
+With the launch of the NTIA Software Component Transparency Initiative there was a major increase in the energy and coordination of those proposing software bill of materials (SBOM) as a key element of communication across the different participants in software supply chains.
 These meetings, which started with a public meeting in Washington DC consisted primarily of vendors of software and customers of those vendors.